-The National Army Museum will be open again from Wednesday 2 December, with measures in place so you can enjoy your experience here as safely as possible.
+The National Army Museum is now open again, with measures in place so you can enjoy your experience here as safely as possible.
 Entry remains free, but we are asking visitors to book a time slot online before visiting.Book your free time slot

 Our contemporary building features large open spaces and modern facilities.
 We are offering a simple and safe one-way route around the Museum.
 This one-way route will enable social distancing and there will be additional cleaning and hand sanitiser units.